abpframework/abp/docs/en/Modules/Feature-Management.md

 ### Feature Management Dialog

 Feature management module provides a reusable dialog to manage features related to an object.
-For example, the [Tenant Management Module](Tenant-Management.md) uses it to manage permissions of tenants in the Tenant Management page.
+For example, the [Tenant Management Module](Tenant-Management.md) uses it to manage features of tenants in the Tenant Management page.

 ![features-module-opening](../images/features-module-opening.png)